rejulius/epidemic/README.md

 ### Epidemiological modelling

-Simulations and notes on modelling are in epidemic_simulation.ipynb
+Simulations and notes on time-dependent modelling are in epidemic_simulation.ipynb